 - Pub/shop < 1 mile

-Two double bedrooms (1 with convertible bed, which can be a double or two single beds).
+Two double bedrooms.
 Bathroom with bath, shower over, basin & WC.
 Fitted kitchen with dining area & electric woodburner-effect stove.
 First floor living room with sofa bed & electric woodburner-effect stove.

 - Last minute